Frequently Asked Eviction Questions:

 Yes.
 You are allowed to serve your notice.
 However, there are specific procedures that you must follow when serving a notice.
 Read our How to Give a Notice Quicksheet for instructions.
 Using the wrong notice or failing to serve it correctly can cause your case to be dismissed.

-Should I accept payment from my tenant?
+Should I accept payment from my resident?

 Can I talk directly to an attorney?